 The Ssamziegil complex located on the main pedestrian street has cozy cafes and mural-lined stairwells leading to a roof terrace.

 The atmosphere is very different during the day and night.
 As soon as the sun goes down, pojangmacha (tent bars/snack carts) pop up on the street.
 A whole street nearby Jongno 3-ga station gets flooded with dinners giving a unique feel to the area.
 For a more comfortable setting, you can head over the the Korean barbecue restaurant located in the side streets of Ikseon-dong.

 Access: Line 3 Anguk and Jongno3-ga

 After exploring the streets of Ikseon-dong, make your way to the Jogyesa Buddhist temple.
-Jogyesa is an important Buddhist temple which offers temple stay experiences.
-You can find out more here.
+If you are looking for unusual things to do in Seoul, then you should check out.
+Jogyesa is not only an important Buddhist temple but also offers temple stay experiences.
+You can find out more on their website here.

 Another Buddhist temple worth a visit is the Bongeunsa.
 Located south of the river among glass and steel clad buildings it’s a relaxing temple.
 Spend some time here after a long day sightseeing and partake in the tea ceremony offered by monks.
 The delicious tea was welcomed after drinking coffee for days.